 At a yield of 15g dry weight per square meter per day for the conversion of biomass into bio gas, a net energy gain of approximately 4,500 kWh per year can be achieved, which compares favourably with the requirement of 4,000 kWh per year for a family of four members.

 Element 3: Apas (Water)

 In many African countries, clean water is still a luxury.
-The 10-acre Water bank Campus comprises of seven water-harvesting buildings including the soccer (or “futsal”) stadium capable of seating up to 1500 people.
-These help to save, educate and unite communities with availability of fresh water.
+The 10-acre Water Bank Campus comprises of seven water-harvesting buildings including the soccer (or “futsal”) stadium capable of seating up to 1500 people.
+These help to save, educate and unite communities with the availability of fresh water.

 PITCH Africa describes their approach, which provides a solution to anticipated global aquifer depletion.

 Bio Mimicry in Façades – Living Building